romdalf/AaaS/doc/101/README.md

 ```

 As we can see the new PVC is now leveraging the new created class ```storageos-rep-1``` providing a replica to the workload.
 The tests realized during ```myfirstapp``` can be done again with the very same results.
 On top of this, if the node ```dbaas-8row6``` would suffer a failure, the replica would be elected as primary volume to ensure the Pod can continue to work and access its data.

+## conclusions
+k8s and containers are solving a massive amount of infrastructure dependencies.
+With the above example, it might not be that abvious.
+The next part of the guide will make sure to highlight the major benefits compared to the legacy way of deployments.

+From this 101 part, the followings are to keep in mind:
+- k8s and containers are designed to run out-of-the-boxe stateless applications
+- YAML is picky with indentation, using a good text editor with YAML linting is almost mandatory
+- a cloud native solution like StorageOS provides a k8s native storage solution for stateful applications
+- using k8s with StorageOS allows to address storage needs from YAML templating without needs of any extra knowledge